About Jesus Steve Sweetman

 We don’t follow this rule in life let alone in interpreting the Bible.
 One reason why people communicate poorly with one another is because they take things that are said out of context.
 Husbands and wives often do this.
 A husband may say something and his wife responds, but what she says in response has little relevance to what her husband just said.
 She might be upset at what her husband said or did yesterday and so her response is a reaction to that and not what her husband just said.
 She is thus responding out of context.
 At this point the communication between the two becomes disjointed because she is not responding exactly to what her husband has just said.
 Thus the train of thought is broken and shifts in a different direction.
 Then her husband may do the same in return.
 He may not respond to what his wife just said, but responds to an earlier event.
 The conversation gets even more disjointed at this point.
 Nothing usually gets accomplished in this kind of dialogue.
 Things only get worse.

-The same thing can happens when we attempt to interpret the Bible.
+The same thing happens when we attempt to interpret the Bible.
 Taking phrases out of context makes matters worse.
 We often take sentences out of context and make them mean more than the immediate paragraph wants them to mean.
 Our response to a particular verse may be influenced by what we think the verse should mean.
 Or, our response to the verse might be influenced by life’s experiences.
-Our own thinking, and life’s experiences should not dictate what the Bible says.
+Our own thinking and life’s experiences should not dictate what the Bible says.
 The Bible should dictate to what we think and to our life’s experience.
 If our thinking and experience is not in line with the Bible, we change.
 More often than not, we try to make the Bible change.

 Here’s one example that I’ve noticed over the years concerning taking a verse out of context.
 Paul, in Romans 4:17 says that "God … calls things that are not as though they were".
 The misconception here is that God calls things that aren’t as if they were and therefore we should do the same.
 This means that if you want a new car and don’t have a new car, you act as if you have the new car already.
 The acting as if you have the car already will eventually bring about a new car in your driveway.
 In this case the thing that isn’t is the car, and by calling it ours even though its not, we’ll end up with it.
 We thus call something that isn’t as if it is.